-/ isRequired: Boolean Indicates whether an instance of the extending stereotype must be created when an instance of the extended class is created.
-The attribute value is derived from the multiplicity of the Property referenced by Extension::ownedEnd; a multiplicity of 1 means that isRequired is true, but otherwise it is false.
-Since the default multiplicity of an ExtensionEnd is 0..1, the default value of isRequired is false.
+• / isRequired: Boolean

+Indicates whether an instance of the extending stereotype must be created when an instance of the extended class is created.
+The attribute value is derived from the value of the lower property of the ExtensionEnd referenced by Extension::ownedEnd; a lower value of 1 means that isRequired is true, but otherwise it is false.
+Since the default value of ExtensionEnd::lower is 0, the default value of isRequired is false.

-Issue 8596 - change redefines to subsets 9188 - change subsets constraint to redefines constraint ownedEnd: ExtensionEnd [1] References the end of the extension that is typed by a Stereotype. {Redefines
+• ownedEnd: ExtensionEnd [1]

+References the end of the extension that is typed by a Stereotype. {Redefines Association::ownedEnd}
-Association::ownedEnd}